Quick start developing with TIP-4

 });

-Finally, we can deploy a new token to local network.
+Finally, we can deploy a new token to `local` network.
 For this, make sure local node is running, if not follow the next command

-docker run -d --name local-node -e USER_AGREEMENT=yes -p80:80 tonlabs/local-node
+<pre class="language-shell"><code class="lang-shell"><strong>docker run -d --name local-node -e USER_AGREEMENT=yes -p80:80 tonlabs/local-node

 and run our scripts

-npx locklift run -s ./scripts/1-deploy-collection.ts -n local
+<pre class="language-shell"><code class="lang-shell">npx locklift run -s ./scripts/1-deploy-collection.ts -n local

 > [INFO] factorySource generated

-> Collection deployed at: 0:882c1f7af09efaf506ab313daecb6ce127acfab7d082e28e6dbcff839aa58bba
+</strong>> Collection deployed at: 0:882c1f7af09efaf506ab313daecb6ce127acfab7d082e28e6dbcff839aa58bba

 npx locklift run -s ./scripts/2-call-mintNft.ts -n local